adrianmgg/cisco-ucs-kvm-launcher/README.md

           Print version
 ```
 > [!TIP]
-> some cli arguments can also be supplied via environment variables, e.g. `UCS_IP` in place of `--ip`
+> some cli arguments can instead be supplied via environment variables, e.g. `UCS_IP` in place of `--ip`

+# troubleshooting
+- if it reports an HTTP 403 Forbidden error while logging in, try running with `--use-https`

 # development
 for better errors & more logging, run with these environment vars set: